 - If you're mentioned in an IRC conversation when you're not participating in the conversation, you're unlikely to get any notification (email, sms, etc.) alerting you to that fact.

 - IRC makes it more cumbersome to attached files for conversation participants' reference.

 - You can't as easily search the entire corpus of past conversations and find references to important bits of discussion after the fact.

 - It's harder to participate in IRC via mobile devices - the user experience just isn't as polished.

 - Unlike IRC, with a rich messaging system like Slack, you can even reference specific posts via URL.

 - Like IRC, there're a rich means for integrating external systems with it using "bots" among other things (although I'm not sure about how up-to-date IRC APIs are)

 Until recently, with Slack, you could even integrate "legacy" IRC with the channel - yes, the Slack "experience" is far more polished, graphical, and most users would say "user friendly".
 Moreover, even though conversations are persisent - you can (usually - more on that below) go back and see what you've missed - you can participate in the conversation from nearly any computing platform (stationary or portable) in use today.

 Another interesting fishhook in the Slack business model is their "freemium" service - by far the majority of Slack's "customers" use the service at no cost.
 This gratis offering has some (not very well known) restrictions.
-Free channels are limited to 10 integrations, but the most important limitation is that free channels are limited to a history of 10,000 messages.
+At the time of this writing (of course, it's all subject to change at Slack's discretion) free channels are limited to 10 integrations, but the most important limitation is that free channels are limited to a history of 10,000 messages.
 Any messages older than the most recent 10,000 "fall out" of the channel's archive.
 They can no longer be referenced, or found in searches.
 I understand that private Direct Messages between channel participants also count towards this 10,000.